-Sara Savian is a fashion designer and creative maker based in Milan.
-She works mainly as a freelance professional in the field of fashion as a digital designer and she is particularly passionate about CAD patterns, vector graphics and laser cutting.
-She works out of Makerspace, with shared tools and a community of people with different skills allowing collaborations to develop complex creative projects.
+Sara Savian is a digital fashion designer and creative maker based in Milan.
+She works mainly as a freelance professional in the field of fashion as a digital designer, she is particularly passionate about CAD patterns, vector graphics and laser cutting.
+She works out of WeMake Makerspace, with shared tools and a community of people with different skills allowing collaborations to develop complex creative projects.
 Thanks to these connections, she has been able to carry out interactive design projects that involve a variety of digital fabrication techniques.

 Which are the challenges for the Fashion-Tech sector today, in your experiences?